Alien: Covenant: Plot

 The crew sends a lander to the planet's surface, where an expedition team tracks the broadcast to a crashed alien ship.
 Two crew members are unknowingly infected by airborne spores from the local fungi.
 Alien creatures known as neomorphs rapidly grow inside the pair, killing them in the process, and then attack the team, resulting in the lander's destruction.
 One neomorph is killed before the survivors are rescued by David, a predecessor of Walter's model that was discontinued for being too human-like.

 David leads the survivors to a temple surrounded by thousands of dead humanoids.
 He claims that he and chief science officer Elizabeth Shaw—the sole survivors of the spaceship Prometheus, which vanished ten years earlier (Note: As depicted in Prometheus (2012))—arrived in the alien ship.
 However, they lost control and it crashed, leading to Elizabeth's death and releasing a deadly pathogen that annihilated the planet's fauna.
-The pathogen infects any living organism, either killing it or creating aggressive hybrids.
+The pathogen infects any living animal, either killing it or creating aggressive hybrids.

 David reveals his disappointment with Walter's model for lacking his creativity and humanity, and derides their inventor, Peter Weyland, as unworthy of his creations.
 David confesses his love for Elizabeth, the only person who treated him kindly.
 When a neomorph infiltrates the temple and kills another team member, David attempts to communicate with it but becomes enraged when Oram kills it.
 Confronting David, Oram learns that the android has been experimenting with the pathogen to engineer new creatures.
 David tricks Oram into approaching a facehugger parasite, which fatally impregnates him with a xenomorph embryo.